dwyl/learn-aws-lambda/README.md

 AWS Lambda console:

-1. Open your AWS Lambda console and click on the function that you wish to create an endpoint for.
-_(if you haven't created a Lambda function already you can do so by following one of the previous examples!)_
+1. Open your AWS Lambda console and click on the function that you wish to create an endpoint for. _(If you haven't created a Lambda function already you can do so by following one of the previous examples!)_

 2. On this page Select the 'API endpoints' tab and then click '+ Add API endpoint':